mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 This post is Mike Lyou's study notes of several courses, which cover thermodynamics, kinetics and some other knowledge.
 I do not own the copyright of some contents, if the article unintentionally infringes your copyright, it will be deleted shortly after being informed.
 All rights reserved.

-This note is not complete, but will not be updated anymore, because relavent course has ended.
+**This note is not complete, but will not be updated anymore, and may be deleted soon**, because relavent course has ended. **If you would like this post not being deleted, please let me know**.
 Let me know if you notice any errors or typos, thanks so much.

 # Thermodynamics